Biggleswade: Anglo-Saxons

 In the 5th century AD, Saxon invaders settled.
 The name Biggleswade may derive from Biceil, an Anglo-Saxon personal name, and Waed, the Saxon word for ford.
 Variant spellings include Bykeleswad in 1396, Bykleswade in 15th-century law records, and Bickleswade on a 17th-century ivory seal now in the British Museum.

 Wells and pits dating from the early 7th century and a quantity of later Maxey ware have been excavated at Stratton.

 Evidence of an Anglo-Saxon ringwork and bailey castle was discovered by aerial photography in 1954 between the A1 road and the River Ivel.

 In 2001 a gold coin bearing the name Coenwulf was found at Biggleswade on a footpath beside the River Ivel.
 The 4.33 g (0.15 oz) mancus, worth about 30 silver pennies, is only the eighth known gold coin dating to the mid to late Anglo-Saxon period.
 Its inscription, "DE VICO LVNDONIAE", shows it was minted in London.
 Initially sold to American collector Allan Davisson for £230,000 at auction; the British Government subsequently put in place a temporary export ban in the hope of saving it for the nation.
 The British Museum bought the coin in February 2006 for £357,832, with the help of funding from the National Heritage Memorial Fund and the British Museum Friends.
 At the time, it was the most expensive British coin purchased.

 Medieval times

 Biggleswade parish consisted of three settlements: Biggleswade, Holme and Stratton.

 Biggleswade is mentioned in the Domesday Book as Bichelesuuade/Pichelsuuade: Ralph de l'Isle.
 2 mills.
 Domesday records 27 heads of household in Stratton vill, but only 20 in Biggleswade.
 However, Biggleswade had overtaken Stratton by 1309.

 In 1132, Henry I granted the manor of Biggleswade to Bishop Alexander the Magnificent of Lincoln, to help endow Lincoln Cathedral.
 A prebendal stall of Biggleswade is in the cathedral.
-King John (1196–1216) granted a charter to hold a market.
+King John (1196–1216) granted a charter to hold a market, which was confirmed by Henry III.
 The medieval parish Church of St Andrew contains a monumental brass of John Rudying featuring a figure of Death.

 Stratton Park Moated Enclosure lies to the south of the town off Dunton Lane.